The Rwandan government is committed to providing water and sanitation yet millions still remain unserved.

 4.5 million people don't have access to adequate sanitation in Rwanda.

-600 children under five die every year from diarrhoea caused by unsafe water and poor sanitation in Rwanda.
+Over 900 children under five die every year from diarrhoeal diseases caused by poor water and sanitation in Rwanda.

 Since the genocide in 1994, Rwanda's economy has grown dramatically, showing inspiring signs of development.
 However, nearly two in three people live in poverty and millions still lack safe water and basic toilets.

 Post-genocide Rwanda is striving to rebuild its economy and has shown a strong commitment to improving access to water, sanitation and hygiene.
 This political will is crucial but there is still much to do.

 Over 20% of the population has no access to a safe water supply and over 30% of Rwandans have no toilet.
 This has a huge impact on health and infant mortality in the country.

 WaterAid has been working in Rwanda since 2009.
 We work closely with the government to ensure water and sanitation stay on the agenda and plans are carried out in an effective, integrated way.

 At the same time, we support local partners to build their capacity and reach even more of the poorest people with life-changing safe water and toilets.
 All the technologies we use are low-cost and sustainable.